vuxcode/we1-project-loke-nordlander-olsson/README.md

 10/26 - I'm having issues with making the website responsive, I don't fully understand how to make it work.

+10/28 - So far so good, still having to iron out some problems but I can always ask during class about elements and their sizes.
+Responsive design is easier after having read through a few lines of tutorials.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.